qavajs/qavajs.github.io/docs/Steps/accessibility-ea-v2.md

 sidebar_position: 7
 ---

-# @qavajs/steps-accessibility v2
+# @qavajs/steps-accessibility-ea
-Steps to perform accessibility checks using axe library.
+Steps to perform accessibility checks using accessibility-checker library.

-It is docs for qavajs v2.
-If you are looking docs for v1 go to [(v1 docs)](../Steps-v1/accessibility-v1.md)
+Library can work on top of playwright and webdriverio drivers

 ## Installation
-`npm install @qavajs/steps-accessibility`
+`npm install @qavajs/steps-accessibility-ea`

 ## Configuration
 ```javascript